 Class name Description ml- Auto enrich the request with data from the feature store.
-The router input accepts a list of inference run.serving.EnrichmequeModelRbutequest can be a dict or a list of incoming features/keys).
-It enriches the requ with data from the specified feature vector (feature_vector_uri). ml- Auto enrich the request with data from the feature store.
-The router input accepts a list of inference run.serving.Enric hraque Vtxti(regEn sexuplest can be a dict or a list of incoming features/keys).
-It enriches the request with data from the specified feature vector (feature_vector_uri). ml- Basic model router, for calling different models per each model path. run.serving.ModelRouter ml- An ensemble machine learning model that combines the prediction of several models. run.serving.VotingEnsemble
+The router input accepts a list of inference run.serving.Enric hraquely for de like but a dict or a list of incoming features/keys).
+It enriches the request with data from the specified feature vector (feature_vector_uri). ml- Auto enrich the request with data from the feature store.
+The router input accepts a list of inference run.serving.Enric run.serving.EnrichmeqnevtximegEnsemplest can be a dict or a list of incoming features/keys).
+It enriches the reques with data from the specified feature vector (feature_vector_uri). ml- Basic model router, for calling different models per each model path. run.serving.Mod run.serving.ModelRouter ml- An ensemble machine learning model that combines the prediction of several models. run.serving.Votir run.serving.VotingEnsemble